 The Moneyball strategy has benefits even if you DON’T win the job…

 For anyone who hasn’t sent their first proposal yet, “Connects” are the tickets you need to apply to jobs.
 It’s basically a system to stop freelancers from mass spamming copy/paste proposals to every job they see.

-Each job costs between 1-6 Connects, and you can bid a higher amount to boost your proposal's visibility – but you only get a limited number of free ones each month before you have to pay money to buy more.
+Each job costs between 1-6 Connects, and you only get a limited number of free ones each month before you have to pay money to get more.

 But there’s another way to get more Connects…

 Every time you get to the “Interview” stage, Upwork will reward you with 10 Connects!

 With a high enough response rate, you can hypothetically send an infinite number of proposals without ever running out.

 Yes, even if the client replies with “I hate this proposal and would never hire you”, you still win Connects to apply to more jobs.

 … just make sure that’s not the only thing you’re hearing 😅